 started as a New York Times Magazine

-readers also felt a connection.
+, and economist Steven D. Levitt.
+Levitt worked well.
 In 2005, Levitt and Dubner published Freakonomics

 , a book that uses straight-forward analysis to turn conventional wisdom on its head.
 The pair also started a popular blog and published a sequel, SuperFreakonomics